If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 An unused civilian building in the game, V37, is an easter egg; it is a recreation of the building in which Westwood Studios was located when they were creating the game.
 The actual address of the building is 5333 South Arville Street, Las Vegas.
 When the option to show civilian names is enabled, its shown name is "The Studio".
 While unused in-game, the building is partially visible in Nod briefing cutscenes 4A and 4B.

-The building was remastered along with the other civilian buildings, though is lacking a post-processing step to use black as base colour on the transparent parts, making its semitransparent edges and shadows looks too bright.
+The building was remastered along with the other civilian buildings, though is lacking a post-processing step to use black as base colour on the transparent parts, making its semitransparent edges and shadows look too bright.
 With this (purely mathematical) extra processing step applied, the building can be seen as intended.

 In-game Remastered Real building